cssnr/cloudflare-purge-cache-action/README.md

 You can view the release notes for each version on the [releases](https://github.com/cssnr/cloudflare-purge-cache-action/releases) page.

+The Major tag is recommended.
+It is the most up-to-date and always backwards compatible.
+Breaking changes will always result in a major version bump.
+At a minimum you should use a Minor tag.

 # Support

 For general help or to request a feature, see: